just-the-docs/just-the-docs/growth/GROWTH.md

 ---
 layout: default
-title: Sales
+title: Growth
 has_children: true
 ---

-# Sales
+# Growth

 **Purpose**

 This chapter documents our approach to taking on new work so we curate a group of clients we love working with over time, and stay profitable.
+Formerly titled "Sales" and renamed to reflect our expansion of diverse revenue streams.

 **Scope**